qmlbook/qt6book/docs/ch06-controls/common-patterns.md

 The back button explicitly calls the `setCurrentIndex` of the `SwipeView` to set the index to zero, returning the user directly to the *Current* page.
 During each transition between pages the `SwipeView` provides a transition, so even when explicitly changing the index the user is given a sense of direction.

 ::: tip
-When navigating in a `SwipeView` programatically it is important not to set the `currentIndex` by assignment in Javascript.
+When navigating in a `SwipeView` programatically it is important not to set the `currentIndex` by assignment in JavaScript.
 This is because doing so will break any QML bindings it overrides.
 Instead use the methods `setCurrentIndex`, `incrementCurrentIndex`, and `decrementCurrentIndex`.
 This preserves the QML bindings.
 :::

 ```qml